operator-framework/rukpak/README.md

   provisionerClassName: core.rukpak.io/plain
 ```

+> Note: Bundles are considered immutable once they are created.
+See the [bundle immutability doc](/docs/bundle-immutability.md)
+> for more information.

 ### BundleInstance

 > :warning: A BundleInstance changes the state of the Kubernetes cluster by installing and removing objects.
 It's important